ibalampanis/ai-ethics/guide.md

 <img width="300" src="media/AI/leaders/Dr_Kaifu_Lee.jpg" alt="Kai-Fu Lee">

 *"I believe AI is going to change the world more than anything in the history of humanity.
-More than electricity. "*
+More than electricity."*

 >**[Ginni Rometty](https://en.wikipedia.org/wiki/Ginni_Rometty)**, CEO of IBM